naotsugu/zola/README.md

 [![Build Status](https://dev.azure.com/getzola/zola/_apis/build/status/getzola.zola?branchName=master)](https://dev.azure.com/getzola/zola/_build/latest?definitionId=1&branchName=master)
 ![GitHub all releases](https://img.shields.io/github/downloads/getzola/zola/total)

+---

+## About this forks

+This repository is a customized version of the static site generator "Zola," featuring unique modifications to its source code that alter how URLs are generated.

+The original Zola generates what are known as "pretty URLs," which end with a trailing slash (e.g., /about/).
+On most web servers, a request to such a URL implicitly returns the /about/index.html file.
+However, this "directory indexing" feature may not work with certain hosting services or server configurations, preventing pages from being displayed correctly.

+The original Zola lacks a built-in configuration option to append index.html to URLs to work around this problem.

+This fork, therefore, modifies the source code directly.
+Instead of generating pretty URLs, its specification has been altered to always produce URLs that explicitly include index.html at the end (e.g., /about/index.html).
+This approach ensures that links to pages are reliable across any environment, independent of server behavior.

+---

 A fast static site generator in a single binary with everything built-in.

 To find out more see the [Zola Documentation](https://www.getzola.org/documentation/getting-started/overview/), look